 Mice in the exercise group were trained to run on a motorized exercise wheel system (Lafayette Instrument Co, IN, USA).
 The initial two-week period involved a training period during which the exercise intensity was gradually increased.
-The initial exercise speed was 2.5 meters/min for one hour (150m) and incrementally changed to 5.2 meters/min (312 m) (table 1), which is well below the exercise tolerance level in mice (Verma-Ahuja et al. 2000).
-Mice were exercised five days per week for the duration of the experiment (8 weeks) at a set time each day (De
+The initial exercise speed was 2.5 m/min for one hour (150 m) and incrementally changed to 5.2 m/min (312 m) (Table 1), which is well below the exercise tolerance level in mice (Verma-Ahuja et al. 2000).
+Mice were exercised five days per week for the duration of the experiment (8 weeks) at a set time each day (Tang and Reed 2001, De Angelis et al. 2004).

-Angelis et al., 2004; Tang & Reed, 2001).
 The integrated digital interface on the motorized exercise training wheel system controlled the wheel speed and duration of exercise.
 Sedentary animals were placed in non-rotating wheels daily for the same duration as the exercise group.